be happy and healthy!

 |Chloe waiting on a new Treatibles Soft Chew|

 Harley, my beautiful, sweet, oldest gal is a true fighter.
 I admire her strength and will.
 Having gone completely deaf two years ago, she now relies on the hand signals that I'm so thankful I trained all of my Huskies in with their original training, and now she pays attention beautifully to the signals.
 I also will alert her to my presence by announcing my entrance when she is sleeping by "thumping" the floor to get her attention (which helps to not startle her and bring out her "Snarley Harley" side!)
 But, when my tough alpha girl went from having a normally good appetite to suddenly not eating at all, I was quite concerned.
+She has also had two adult onset of seizures, and a third "almost" seizure in the past, and I had heard excellent reports about the use of CBD/full-spectrum hemp oil.
 I knew one of the medications she desperately needed had a side effect of loss of appetite.
 And, as any of us who have dogs who suddenly stop eating, you know the challenge of trying (begging) them to take a few nibbles of food, any food, just so long as they eat!

 everything from bits of cooked turkey mixed with bone broth to finding just the one or two proteins she would nibble on and, yes, even baby food and my homemade "Husky soup," and letting her nibble or lick a few times throughout the day.
 Since one of her adult-age onset of seizures we believe was triggered by hypoglycemia, her not eating was a huge concern.
 She usually enjoyed the pumpkin hard chew Treatibles®, but since she was not eating, I switched her to the Treatibles® oil by dropper to hopefully help with not only her daily arthritis pain, but now also the pain of her ear infections, as well as to hopefully avert any possible seizure activity, and (fingers crossed) see her appetite increase.
 Since she was not willingly eating, I could not give her the regular Treatibles pumpkin hard chews she typically likes, so the oil was fantastic to have.
 I am happy to report that I have seen such positive results on all fronts.